pehapkari/pehapkari.cz/statie/source/_posts/2018/2018-04-25-sylius-resource-bundle-how-to-develop-your-crud-apps-faster.md

 Furthermore, you can join me on May 11th in Prague for 8-hour training.
 I will show you how easy it is to add custom logic to Sylius based on a class we have just created.
-If you are interested, you can read more about the training itself [here](https://pehapkari.cz/kurz/getting-started-with-sylius/).